MichMATYCwebsite/MichMATYC/content/miteam.md

 ### Application Process

 Applications for Cohort 3 will be accepted beginning at the 2018 MichMATYC Conference.
 All faculty interested in becoming a participant in MiTEAM may [apply online](http://bit.ly/MiTeam).
-For more information or questions regarding the program, please contact the [MiTEAM Coodinator](mailto:mppemberton@gmail.com).
+For more information or questions regarding the program, please contact the [MiTEAM Program Coodinator](mailto:mppemberton@gmail.com).

 The deadline for consideration in **MiTEAM Cohort 3** is **September 1, 2019**.